ionic-team/cordova-plugin-ionic/README.md

 ---

-## Contributing to this plugin on V5 Alpha
+## Contributing to this plugin on V5

 ```bash
 npm install